t0mt0mm/fusa-calc/README.md

 ### Aggregation Rules
 1. Components sharing the same normalised colour belong to one subgroup, independent of lane.
 2. For each SIFU, the tool computes metrics per subgroup (summing all member channels once) and separately sums ungrouped components per lane.
-3. The overall SIF result is the sum of all subgroup totals plus every ungrouped component across the three lanes, ensuring each chip contributes exactly once.
+3. The overall SIFU result is the sum of all subgroup totals plus every ungrouped component across the three lanes, ensuring each chip contributes exactly once.
 4. Hover tooltips and HTML exports display subgroup membership, lane coverage, and PFD/PFH totals.

 ### Architecture Formulas